 Groundwater found in aquifers is also an important source of water for the Phoenix area.
 Not every city and community receives the same mixtures of these water supplies, so the amount of groundwater versus CAP water versus SRP water depends on where you live.

 The supply of Salt-Verde River’s are dependent on the demands on the collective use by individuals, population, industry, and agriculture.
-Learn more about the new WaterSim user interface.
+Access WaterSim 5.0.

 Version 5.0 includes modifications to the Fortran to expand the number of urban water system components with a C# application interface that makes the model usable by anyone using a Windows .Net platform.
 This version of the model includes spatially explicit system urban system models for 33 of the water providers within the region that allows systems and policy modeling of each water provider.
 Working with local water resource manager the model was developed with a number of system and water resource management options not implemented in the PowerSim version.
 The provider urban models include groundwater, surface water, wastewater, reclaimed water, banked water, and aquifer recharge.

 Version 5.0 API